Family movie night? There's an app for that

 Swearing can be heard throughout the game, including "f--k," motherf--ker," "s--t," and "assh--e."
 It's not excessive, but this dialogue-heavy mature game does contain foul language peppered throughout the adventure.

 Did you know you can flag iffy content?
 Adjust limits for Language in your kid's entertainment guide.Get started

 Drinking, Drugs & Smoking

 There are some scenes of drinking alcohol, characters addicted to a fictional drug (in vials), white powder that implies cocaine use, and some cigarette smoking.
 The four characters you control don't use any of this -- other than being able to pull a beer out of your fridge (as Ethan) to drink it -- but these actions are witnessed by the player.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The controls, which takes some getting used to, are all contextual, meaning you'll need to press buttons or move the analog sticks in a given direction based on onscreen cues.
-These cues will have an effect based on what's happening at that moment.
-This method of playing is quite unique.
-Some sequences, such as fighting scenes, are timed, so players will have to press the button combinations correctly and in a timely manner.
+The controls, which take some getting used to, are all contextual, meaning you'll need to press buttons or move the analog sticks in a given direction based on onscreen cues.
+These cues have an effect based on what's happening at that moment, making the gameplay extremely unique compared to other games in its genre.
+Some sequences, such as fighting scenes, are timed, so players will have to press the button combinations correctly and in a timely manner to avoid consequences.
 If you don't mind a slower-paced adventure and enjoy a deep and dark narrative tale, mature players will find themselves emotionally drawn and intrigued by Heavy Rain.